jhan-dev/ProductManagement/README.md

 Research all the aspects of a project.

 ### Sprint
-Tool that provides a picture of how your product development will work.
+A tool that provides a picture of how your product development will work.

 ## Identify Your Core Team
-Name all of your core members of your product team from each of these groups.
+Name all of the core members of your product team from each of these groups.
 1. Product Managers
 2. Engineering Team
 3. Marketing Team